Stocks, oil plunge over global fight for crude production

 Anxiety rose after Italy announced it was isolating cities and towns with some 16 million people, or more than one quarter of its population, in its industrial and financial heartland.

-On Wall Street, the futures for the Dow Jones Industrial Average and the S&P 500 were both down 4.9%.
+On Wall Street, trading in futures for the Dow Jones Industrial Average and the S&P 500 was frozen after both fell by more than 5%, a daily limit.
+The last time they were frozen was just after U.S. President Donald Trump was elected in 2016.

 Companies have been hit by travel and other controls that are spreading worldwide as the global number of coronavirus infections rose past 110,000 worldwide.